jchanvfx/NodeGraphQt/api/html/_sources/examples/ex_node.rst.txt

 Embedding Widgets
 *****************

-The :meth:`NodeGraphQt.BaseNode` class allows you to embed widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.
+The :class:`NodeGraphQt.BaseNode` class allows you to embed widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.

 .. code-block:: python